 Brokers aim to attract a certain type of traders or investors.
 Because of this, some brokers might levy inactivity fees.
 Saxo Bank levies 100 EUR to a funded account that has had zero transactions over a six-month period.
 Likewise, IB charges 10 USD monthly inactivity fees (update: per July 2021 IB has removed the inactivity fee completely).

 Which markets does your broker offer?

 The tendency in the industry is one of consolidation.
 The moat surrounding the biggest brokers is getting bigger and bigger and the increased regulation and red tape mean smaller players have a hard time competing with the titans of the industry.
 The trend is one of automation and this requires huge spending in IT and software.

-You might only trade stocks today (or something else), but in the future, you might want to expand.
 For example, we never thought we would be trading options, but over the last couple of years, we have.
 Luckily, we had an account at IB which offers the cheapest options trading there is for retail clients.

 Your broker’s software is important

 If you are a quantified trader using software for automation, you should put great emphasis on the software.
 Most likely you use some backtesting software and you need a bridge/link to the broker.
 Does the backtesting software provide that to your broker of choice?

 How long (or short) is the hard-to-borrow list at your broker?

 You might want to sell shares short, for whatever reasons.